cnoffsin/SimianArmy/README.md

 *Enabled the lines that work for Openstack in all properties files and disabled the ones that don't

-*Monkey's are left leashed but I turned up the frequency that they run and enabled MonkeyTime at all hours of the day
+*Monkey's are left leashed but I turned up the frequency that they run and enabled MonkeyTime at all hours of the day.
+This is because it is difficult to know if the monkey has made the connections to your cloud.

 ## Netflix SimianArmy Description https://github.com/Netflix/SimianArmy